highfive-devs/bbp-integration/README.md

 HighFive development.
 If an issue is detected we can go back and address it in HighFive.

+# Reactivating
+CI will be turned off if it's unused.
+The way to turn it back on is to go to Actions and click on the banner.

 # Funding & Acknowledgment

 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.